AdemHuduti/RN-movie-app/README.md

 # React Native Movie Application

-*A sample movie app using react native for iOS*
+*A sample movie app using react native for iOS and Android*

 ## Installation